jing-xiang/tp/docs/UserGuide.md

 add transaction Alice p/Bob a/10
 addt Bob p/Alice a/5
 at Alice p/Bob a/7

 // Multiple Borrowers
+add transaction Alice p/Bob a/10 p/Charlie a/5

+// Dated Transaction
 add transaction Alice t/11-11-2000 2359 p/Bob a/10
+    Transaction added successfully!
+    Lender: alice
+    Transaction time: 11-11-2000 2359
+    Borrower 1: bob Owed amount: $10.00
 ```

 ### Adding a new group `add group`

-Adds a new group to LongAh! for you to manage expenses and debts separately.
+Adds a new group to LongAh! for you to manage expenses and debts separately for different groups of people.

 Format: `add group [GROUP_NAME]` OR `addg` OR `ag`

 * The Application will automatically prompt you to create a new group if this is your first time using LongAh!.
 * The Application will not automatically switch to the new group after adding.
 You can switch to the new group using the `group` command.
 * The entered group name should not be a duplicate of an existing group.
-* The entered group name should only contain alphanumeric characters, no spaces are allowed.
+* The entered group name should only contain alphanumeric characters, and no spaces are allowed.
-* The name of the group is case-insensitive. i.e. 'Tiktok' and 'tiktok' are considered the same group.
+* The name of the group is case-sensitive. i.e. 'Tiktok' and 'tiktok' are not considered the same group.

 Example of usage:
 ```
 add group Tiktok
+addg Tiktok
+ag Tiktok
+    Added group: Tiktok
 ```

 ### Listing all members: `list members`

-Shows a list of all current members in LongAh! along with their current balances.
+Shows a list of all current members in the group along with their current balances.

 Format: `list members` OR `listm` OR `lm`